-The appendixes contain:
+The appendices contain:

-- Technical supplements intended to help determine emissions from certain sources. - Sample letters that may help address some common situations. - EPA and TCEQ resources to assist in completing or updating an EI.
+- Technical supplements intended to help determine emissions from certain sources. - Sample letters that may help address some common situations. - EPA and TCEQ resources to assist in completing or updating an EL.

 Also included in this publication are (1) a glossary, (2) a list of abbreviations, and (3) information on contacting the EAS.
-A checklist is available on the EAS webpage at www.tceq.texas.gov/goto/ieas to help determine if all necessary supporting documentation is included with the EI.
+A checklist is available upon request to help determine if all necessary supporting documentation is included with the EI.